OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-labels/index.md

 {menuselection}`Scene --> Milky Way --> Stars --> Star Labels`

-The star labels show the common names of the stars.
+The {menuselection}`Star Labels` show the common names of the stars.
 Of course, only the prominent stars have such a name, and we have 335 stars included in this asset.

 :::{figure} star_names.png